 Wherever you do business, achieving AML compliance means dealing with financial regulators and understanding legislation imposed at a national and international level.
 With so much legislative ground to cover, our guide to the world’s most important AML compliance regulations, and the organizations that enforce them is a good place to start.The global AML landscape is diverse and financial institutions must keep pace with developing rules and regulations in order to meet their compliance obligations.

 The Financial Action Task Force (FATF)

 The Financial Action Task Force is an intergovernmental organization dedicated to combating money laundering and the financing of terrorism.
 With 36 member states, the FATF’s jurisdiction spans the world and takes in every major financial centre.
 Its primary function is to set global standards for AML compliance and monitor their effective implementation.
-In pursuing that objective, the FATF regularly issues updated AML/CTF guidance.
+In pursuing that objective, the FATF regularly issues updated AML/CFT guidance.
 To comply with FATF regulations, member states and their financial institutions should:

 - Implement Know Your Customer (KYC) ID verification measures.

 - Regularly monitor accounts for suspicious financial activity and report that activity to the appropriate national authority.